polymorph001/ui-design-toolbox/README.md

 # UI Design Toolbox
-This repo contains lists of various code snippets/repositories/apps that are relevant to UI development at Polymorph
+This repo contains lists of various code snippets/repositories/apps that are relevant to UI development at Polymorph.

 ## Code snippets and libraries